synapsecns/sanguine/docs/bridge/docs/03-RFQ/60-Security/index.md

 [Canceler]: /docs/RFQ/#entities

-Synapse RFQ is an optimistic cross-chain system.
+Synapse Intent Network (SIN) is an optimistic cross-chain system.
 This means that any ambiguous actions in the system are assumed to be accurate and honest by default unless they are challenged/disputed within a short timeframe.

 ### Proofs